yanshouyu/human-iv-pk/README.md

 This project is just a proof-of-concept.
 A lot can be improved.

-From modeling perspective, we can explore graphic-neural-networks.
-Established frameworks, e.g. [chemprop](https://github.com/chemprop/chemprop), might be a good starting point.
+From modeling perspective:
+- Chemprop is a good starting point on exploring graphic-neural-networks.
+Here I just dipped the water but there's definitely more to explore, either using chemprop's elegant framework or adopting new message passing algorithms.
+- Beside GNN, SMILES can be interpreted as string suitable for language models.
+A staring point could be the [smiles_transformer](https://github.com/DSPsleeporg/smiles-transformer).

+From data perspective:
+- We could explore public datasets for additional information to support modeling, e.g. [ChEMBL](https://www.ebi.ac.uk/chembl/).
+- Other descriptors can be tested.
+For example, we could generate descriptors by [Mordred](https://jcheminf.biomedcentral.com/articles/10.1186/s13321-018-0258-y) and evaluate their relavance with PK targets.
-From data perspective, we should examine which compounds are easier to predict and which are hard.
+- It is benefitial to examine which compounds are easier to predict and which are hard.
 I've saved those hard samples (absolute error > 1) to *results/* folder.

+For model serving:
-For model serving, we can try implementing physiochemical value calculation so that input can only be SMILES.
+- We can try implementing physiochemical value calculation so that we only need SMILES as the only input.
-From feature perspective, other descriptors can be tested.
-For example, we could generate a lot of descriptors by [Mordred](https://jcheminf.biomedcentral.com/articles/10.1186/s13321-018-0258-y).

 It is a common requirement to build a framework that can efficiently link tasks, data and models.
-A systematic pipeline, [ATOM Modeling PipeLine (AMPL)](https://github.com/ATOMconsortium/AMPL), could be a reference.
+Beside the elegant chemprop, a systematic pipeline, [ATOM Modeling PipeLine (AMPL)](https://github.com/ATOMconsortium/AMPL), could also be a reference.